matteomalucchi/HiggsToFourLeptons-8tev/README.md

 # Analysis of Higgs boson decays to four leptons

 ## Introduction
-This repository contains an analysis of the decay of a Higgs boson into two Z bosons which in turn decay in four leptons using reduced NanoAOD files created from [CMS Open Data](http://opendata.cern.ch/record/12360).
-The analysis follows loosely [the official CMS analysis published in 2012](https://www.sciencedirect.com/science/article/pii/S0370269312008581).
+This repository contains an analysis of the decay $H \rightarrow Z Z \rightarrow 4l$ using reduced NanoAOD files created from [CMS Open Data](http://opendata.cern.ch/record/12360).
+The analysis follows loosely
+[the official CMS analysis published in 2012](https://www.sciencedirect.com/science/article/pii/S0370269312008581).
 First, the dataset is "skimmed", i.e. all events which are not of interest for the reconstruction of Higgs bosons are removed, and the various observables necessary for the analysis are computed.
 The remaining variables are then plotted and the invariant mass of the four leptons